Industry Guide for the labelling of cosmetics

 6.2 Products with an inner label only

-When the product is presented in packaging that includes a single label only, the regulations require the declaration of the name and address of the manufacturer or dealer to be presented as described in the subsections that follow.
+When the product is presented in packaging that includes a single label only, the CPLR require the declaration of the identity and principal place of business of the dealer.

 6.2.1 Readability

-The name and address of the manufacturer or dealer must be displayed so that it can be easily read.
-The information must not be displayed on the bottom of the container.
+The identity and principal place of business of the dealer or the contact information for consumers must be displayed so that it can be easily read.
+The information must not be displayed on the bottom of the container (this does not apply to ornamental containers, see "Definitions – Principal Display Panel").

 6.2.2 Other requirements

-All other requirements for the declaration of name and address are the same as those for outer labels of products that have both an outer label and an inner label.
+All other requirements for the declaration of the identity and principal place of business are the same as those for outer labels of products that have both an outer label and an inner label.
 Refer to section 6.1.1,"Outer Label Requirements," above.

 7. Avoidable hazards and cautions

-The Food and Drugs Act (section 16) and the Cosmetic Regulations (section 24) prohibit the sale of products that present a hazard to the health of the user.
+The FDA (section 16) and the CR (section 24) prohibit the sale of products that present a hazard to the health of the user.
 When an avoidable hazard is associated with the use of a product, the product may be sold on condition that a warning describes how to use, or when not to use, the product in order to eliminate the risk.
 This requirement can be satisfied through a combination of instructions for use, cautions, and symbols, in both English and French.

 In some cases, the manner in which the requirements are applied depends on the two situations described below: